Philippe I, Duke of Orléans: Le Petit Monsieur

 At the death of their father Louis XIII in May 1643, Philippe's older brother ascended to the throne of France as Louis XIV.
 Their mother Queen Anne revoked the late king's will to arrange for a power-sharing agreement with Cardinal Mazarin, who had been serving as Louis XIII's chief minister.
 Anne was now in full control of her children, something she had been vying for since their birth.
 As the younger brother of the king, Philippe was addressed as le Petit Monsieur, since his uncle Gaston, who had also been the younger brother of a French king, was still alive.
 Gaston was then known as le Grand Monsieur.
 It was not until 1660 at the death of Gaston that Philippe would be known simply as Monsieur or as the Duke of Orléans.

 The child Philippe was acknowledged to be attractive, affectionate, and intelligent.
 The Duchess of Montpensier dubbed him the "prettiest child in the world", while his mother's friend and confidant, Madame de Motteville, later said of Philippe that he displayed a "lively intelligence" early on.
 From 1646 on Philippe spent some of his childhood at the Hôtel de Villeroy ("Cremerie de Paris"), house of Nicolas de Villeroy, tutor of his brother Louis XIV.
 The children played there with Catherine de Villeroy and François de Villeroy.

 In the autumn of 1647, at age seven, Philippe caught smallpox, but recovered and convalesced at the Palais-Royal.
-A year later, he was taken from the care of women and, on 11 May 1648 carried out his first official ceremony when he was baptized publicly at the Palais Royal.
+A year later, he was taken from the care of women and, on 11 May 1648 carried out his first official ceremony when the ceremonies omitted during his baptism were performed at the Palais-Royal.
 His godparents were his uncle Gaston and aunt Queen Henrietta Maria of England.
 Later, he was placed in the care of François de La Mothe Le Vayer and the Abbé de Choisy.
 He was also educated by the maréchal du Plessis-Praslin.
-His tutors were chosen by Mazarin, who was created the superintendent of the prince's education by his mother.
+His tutors were chosen by Cardinal Mazarin, who was created the superintendent of the prince's education by his mother.
 His education emphasized languages, history, literature, mathematics and dancing.
 Despite having a household of his own, his behavior was closely watched by his mother and Mazarin, who made sure that Philippe had no meaningful financial freedom from the crown.